SoGCuicui/Sticky-Hopper---Server-Side-Only/README.md

 You are free to use this mod in any modpacks you'd make.
 This mod works without conflict with my other mod "[Speedy Hopper](https://www.curseforge.com/minecraft/mc-mods/speedy-hopper)", but of course you won't be able to craft a "Fast Sticky Hopper", so you'll have to make choices and design your contraptions accordingly!

 I don't plan to adapt it for another modloader than Fabric.
+Please take a look at the current [issues board](https://dev.cuicui.ovh/minecraft/sticky-hopper/-/boards), and also at [the interesting ideas and suggestions](https://dev.cuicui.ovh/minecraft/sticky-hopper/-/wikis/Ideas) I've received, to see what is likely to happen sooner or later!

 *Hope you'll find this mod usefull!* ♥